bigcode-project/starcoder/README.md

     - [Merging PEFT adapter layers](#merging-peft-adapter-layers)

 # Quickstart
-StarCoder was trained on github code, thus it can be used to perform code generation.
+StarCoder was trained on GitHub code, thus it can be used to perform code generation.
 More precisely, the model can complete the implementation of a function or infer the following characters in a line of code.
 This can be done with the help of the 🤗's [transformers](https://github.com/huggingface/transformers) library.

 ## Installation
 First, we have to install all the libraries listed in `requirements.txt`